MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/deployr-install-on-linux.md

 >
 >-   We highly recommend installing DeployR on a dedicated machine.
 Always install the DeployR main server first before any grid nodes.
 >
->-   While it is technically possible to run instances of two different versions of DeployR side-by-side on a single machine, we strongly recommend that you dedicate one machine for each server instance that is *in production* so as to avoid resource contention.
+>-   While it is technically possible to run instances of two different versions of DeployR side by side on a single machine, we strongly recommend that you dedicate one machine for each server instance that is *in production* so as to avoid resource contention.
 >

 <a name="system-requirements"></a>